 Crust is crackly-bulgur, golden, with the grain texture visible.
-Bite through and the spiced beef filling spills slightly — mint is the lift, allspice the warm depth, cinnamon a subtle note in the back.
+Bite through and the spiced beef filling spills slightly — onion and garlic underneath, often the brine of green olives and a faint sweetness from raisins; where mint is used it adds a cool lift.
 Smaller and lighter than Lebanese kibbeh; the Dominican proportions favor more shell, less filling.
 Pair with hot sauce.

 Bulgur cold-soaking (not boiling) keeps the grain firm and chewy — boiled bulgur turns to mush.
 Kneading the soaked bulgur with raw beef creates a paste that holds shape when fried.
 The football shape (vs round) is structural too: the pointed ends conduct heat in faster, ensuring the filling reaches safe temp without overcooking the shell.